 Speaking of semiconductors, consideration must also be given to weird diode packages, blag flag capacitors, hard-to-find matched FETs (like the six grades in the MC phono preamp alone) and other unobtainable transistors that may require modern replacements.

 Many people replace the unobtainable oval filter capacitors in the power supply because they read somewhere that all electrolytic capacitors must be replaced.
-This is often unnecessary, especially with large filter capacitors, detracts from originality and sometimes performance.
+This is often unnecessary, especially with large filter capacitors, and detracts from originality and sometimes performance.
 Amplifiers like this need appropriate care and many don’t receive it, so keep this in mind.

 Bang per Buck

 Prices for AU-919s vary quite a bit.
 These are very desirable amplifiers so you’ll pay a pretty penny for a good one, often over $2K AUD.
-They are highly collectible and appreciating in value as people realise that even $9000 for a Yamaha AS-3000 doesn’t get you the level of engineering, matched FETs, phono preamp quality, two transformers etc that an AU-919 offers.
+They are highly collectible and appreciating as people realise that even $9000 for a Yamaha AS-3000 doesn’t get you the level of engineering, matched FETs, phono preamp quality, two transformers etc that an AU-919 offers.

 Sure, the AS-3000 is pretty, but $9K buys a lot of premium, vintage hi-fi gear doesn’t it?
 The AS-3000 weighs about the same as the 919, has only one transformer, definitely doesn’t have the same high-speed circuitry and unhelpfully, Yamaha doesn’t provide a proper 8 Ohms RMS power output figure.
 I wonder why not..?